netskopeoss/Netskope-CloudExchange-Amazon-ECS-Fargate/README.md

 ![](.//media/NetskopeCE.09fc7e95-8fc0-4a42-9c93-89f7a36aafbe.006.png)

 1.1.8.
-When CloudFormation stack is in the CREATE\_COMPLETE state, navigate to the Output tab and see the Security Group Id you will need to customize to allow Netskope Cloud Exchange access to the Netskope NewEdge and third-party platforms.
+When CloudFormation stack is in the CREATE\_COMPLETE state, navigate to the Output tab and see the Security Group Id. <br />
+You will use this Security Group while provisioning the the Fargate Service in the Step 2.1.4 below. <br />

+#### Note: If you choose a different Security Group while creating the Fargate Service, or choose to create a new Security Group automatically, your service will not be able to mount fo the EFS file system and will fail.

+need to customize to allow Netskope Cloud Exchange access to the Netskope NewEdge and third-party platforms.
 #### Please follow the instructions in the [IP Allowlisting](https://docs.netskope.com/en/ip-allowlisting.html) article on the Netskope Knowledge Portal to add the Netskope NewEdge IP addresses to the Netskope CE Task Security Group.